 Why does incontinence happen after prostate cancer surgery?

-There are two sphincter muscles that help men control their urine, also called “being continent.”
+Two sphincter muscles help men control their urine (being continent).
 These sphincters are:

-- The internal urethral sphincter: You do not control your internal sphincter.
-It is found at the bottom of the bladder, called the "bladder neck.”
-This is removed during a radical prostatectomy (RP).
+- The internal urethral sphincter is found at the bottom of the bladder, called the "bladder neck.”
+You do not control your internal sphincter.
+It is removed (taken out) during a radical prostatectomy (RP).
 The prostate cannot be taken out without also taking out the sphincter.

-- The external urethral sphincter: The external sphincter is found below your prostate.
+- The external urethral sphincter is found below your prostate.
 You can control your external sphincter and use it to stop your urine stream.
 You can strengthen this sphincter with pelvic floor muscle (Kegel) exercises (described below).

-Normally, an intact, healthy external sphincter is enough to help you remain continent after surgery.
-However, RP can damage nerves, blood supply, supporting structures, or the muscle which can affect the external sphincter.
+Often, an intact, healthy external sphincter is enough to help you stay continent after surgery.
+But, RP can damage nerves, blood supply, supporting structures, or the muscle which can affect the external sphincter.
 This damage can lead to incontinence.

 What types of incontinence can happen after RP?